Counseling Licensing Requirements in Arkansas

 Your clinical supervisor must be board-approved.
 The board considers it to be a potential conflict of interest if your clinical supervisor is in a position to dismiss you from employment.

 You will need to have a supervision plan in place before seeing clients.
 You will also need to notify the board of proposed changes in supervision.
 Supervision reports should be filed every six months.

 Normally the standard 3,000 hours of supervision takes place over three years, but this can be extended.
 You are expected to complete all supervised practice requirements within six years.
 If there are extenuating circumstances that prevent you from doing so, you will need to document these to the board.
 It will be at the board's discretion whether you can have an extension.

-Out of State Applicants
+Out of State Candidates - LPC Requirements

-As an out of state applicant, you will be expected to meet substantially similar requirements.
+As an out-of-state applicant, you will be expected to meet substantially similar requirements.